gabriellegall/dbt_netsuite/README.md

 ## Utility
 - **dbt_prod_artifacts_upload**: compile & upload of the dbt artifacts to GitHub, based on the Master branch.
 Those files can later be downloaded by any developer using the command `make refresh_artifacts`.
 Those files are generated and uploaded once a day.

+## Documentation
+- **dbt_prod_doc_serve**: generate & upload the dbt documentation to GitHub hosted pages.
+The web page is updated whenever a push command is executed to the Master branch.